faisalill/codedamn-idea/articles/Js-Under-The-Hood/Js-Under-The-Hood-Images.md

 Last Line
 Hello World
 ```
-We get `First Line`, `Last Line` followed by `Hello World` at the end, which shows that the `setTimeout()` function in Line 7 did not suspend the execution of the rest of the code even tho we used it to execute `logHelloWorld()` after 1000 ms. The internal working of it line by line is explained below :<br>
+We get `First Line`, `Last Line` followed by `Hello World` at the end, which shows that the `setTimeout()` function in Line 7 did not suspend the execution of the rest of the code even tho we used it to execute `logHelloWorld()` after 1000 ms. The internal working of it line by line is explained below <br>
 Line 1: `console.log("First Line")` is pushed to the call stack for  execution and when done it is popped off.<br>
 ![e57e608b865b73305f0981ac5c0c41ee027c61da](./async-first-line.png)
 Line 3: No Function is called, hence skipped.<br>